 - Living in Colorado it is imperative that you keep water away from the foundation of your home so make sure your gutters are draining properly and moving water 4 to 5 feet from the foundation.
 You also want to make sure that your property is sloped away from the home.
 On some occasions over time the ground can settle and actually cause the swale to lead water back towards your home.
 You will want to correct this by adding soil to the low spots to make sure the drainage is sloping away from the home.

 - Sprinkler systems are something most residential homes have in Colorado.
 In order to keep your water bill down while also having your grass green it is imperative that you test the system to make sure you don't have any stuck valves and that the actual sprinklers are watering the grass and not the concrete or your foundation.
+You can contact a local landscaping company or a local plumber to help out with this task.

 - Garage Doors need to be regularly maintained.
 The chain on the door needs to be greased and checked for tightness.
 Each of the rollers and hinges should also be oiled.
 They make a special type of oil for garage doors one option that I have had luck with is PB Blaster.
 Overtime if left unchecked it is possible that the spring on the door will give way and that is extremely dangerous to anyone close by not to mention it might give you a heart attack because of the sound.